WHICH PAYMENT METHODS DO YOU ACCEPT?

 Whatever works, but if you change internet provider, you can't usually keep your email address, or it costs money to keep it live, or mostly you just can't keep it.
 Historically, yes you used what you were given.
 These days with Gmail, and so many others out there you really should use an email provider that is separate from the ISP, so you can change whenever you want without having to tell everyone what your new email is!
-If you really want to get all cool about it, get yourself a Domain name, say- or www.taylor.co.uk, then setup your own email say, or email@example.com.
+If you really want to get all cool about it, get yourself a Domain name, say- www.thesmiths.com or www.taylor.co.uk, then setup your own email say, email@example.com or firstname.lastname@example.org.
 Search for what you want then get creative.
-We did, , we bought the domain name www.TechHelp4U.uk, then we can create as many emails as we like, we have to pay, but it's not much, to be unique.
+We did, help@TechHelp4U.uk, we bought the domain name www.TechHelp4U.uk, then we can create as many emails as we like, we have to pay, but it's not much, to be unique.

 IS EMAIL SAFE?
 SECURE?
 I HAVE SSL?